maxim-zhao/bmp2tilecompressors/README.md

 - Further to the right is faster
 - Further up is better compression
+- 60% compression means that the compressed data is 40% of the size of the uncompressed data (for example)
 - The scatter for a particular colour group is across a corpus of realistic Master System tile data
 - Each colour group has an ellipse showing the standard deviation, with a + in the middle showing the mean, across the test corpus.